mapbender/mapbender-documentation/en/book/installation.rst

 * Creating the "root" user
 * Inserting srs parameters (EPSG code definition)

-All can be done using the console utility provided by Symfony2, the awesome framework Mapbender3 is build upon.
+All can be done using the console utility provided by Symfony2, the Mapbender3 framework is built upon.
 There's a mayor caveat though you should understand, before continuing:

   | The console utility will write files in the app/cache and app/logs